-On my quest to introduce 3D applications into the world of Egyptology, I stumbled upon the awesome Phil Nolan, who showed in a video how to 3D scan an object using only a camera and some free software (Visual SFM, CMVS and MeshLab).
-I tried this method, but unfortunately, my laptop’s CPU got stuck using MeshLab.
-In a more recent video (still almost a year old), Nolan explains an even simpler method, using Autodesk Memento.
+On my quest to introduce 3D applications into the world of Egyptology, I stumbled upon this video, which shows how to 3D scan an object using just a camera and free software (Visual SFM, CMVS and MeshLab).
+I tried this method, but unfortunately, my former laptop got stuck using MeshLab.
+In another video, an even simpler method is explained using Autodesk Memento (later called ReMake, currently ReCap).
 Autodesk is the producer of famous 3D modelling software such as 3DS Max and Maya.
-(Note that you can get a free Educational license for 3DS Max!)
+(Note that they provide free educational licenses!)

-Using Memento, it is really easy as pie to create a 3D model using just your camera and the currently still free beta version of the software.
-You simply make photos from different angles of the object and feed them into the program.
-The Memento server does the rest, and you’re all set to upload your model to the Memento gallery or for example to the online 3D platform Sketchfab.
-As Nolan explains in the video, it is best to photograph in diffused daylight (making for less shading), turn off your camera’s autofocus and manually focus just once, and take two pictures each from almost the same angle before moving on to another angle.
+Using Memento, it was easy as pie to create a 3D model using a camera and free beta version of the software.
+You simply take overlapping photos from multiple angles all around the object and feed them into the program.
+The Memento server does the rest, and you’re all set to upload your model to the Memento gallery (no longer in use) or for example to the online 3D platform Sketchfab.
+As the video explains, it is best to photograph in diffused daylight (makes for less shading), turn off your camera’s autofocus and manually focus once, taking two pictures from every angle.
 In my enthusiasm I simply photographed inside, in a quite unsystematic way, and taking only about 35 pictures, but even then the result is nice.
 This is a souvenir head I bought at Deir el-Medina:

-UPDATE: Some time ago I photographed the Hekate triformis with help from Marein Meijer at the National Museum of Antiquities.
+As another test case, I photographed the Hekate triformis with help from Marein Meijer at the National Museum of Antiquities.
 The lighting was awful, but this was one of the few statues that could be viewed from 360 degrees.
 This photoscan was done using 102 photos.
 There are some weird bits, especially on top, because the statue was quite tall and difficult to photograph.
 Also, lots of shadows.
-But here is the test result:
+But here is the result: